Ira Remsen: Early life

-Ira Remsen was born in New York City on February 10, 1846.
-He is the son of James Vanderbelt Remsen (1818–1892) and Rosanna Secor (1823–1856).
-He married Elisabeth Hilleard Mallory on Apr 3, 1875, in New York City, New York.
+He married Elisabeth Hilleard Mallory on April 3, 1875, in New York City, New York.
 They had two children together.
-Their son, Ira Mallory Remsen (1876–1928), became a playwright living in Carmel-by-the-Sea, California.
+Their son, Ira Mallory Remsen (1876–1928), became an artist and playwright living in Carmel-by-the-Sea, California.

-Remsen earned an M.D. from the New York Homeopathic Medical College in 1865.
-He subsequently studied chemistry in Germany, studying under chemist Wilhelm Rudolph Fittig, receiving a PhD from University of Göttingen in 1870.

 Career

 In 1872, after researching pure chemistry at University of Tübingen, Remsen returned to the United States and became a professor at Williams College, where he wrote the popular text Theoretical Chemistry.
 Remsen's book and reputation brought him to the attention of Daniel Coit Gilman, who invited him to become one of the original faculty of Johns Hopkins University.
 Remsen accepted and founded the department of chemistry there, overseeing his own laboratory.
-In 1879 Remsen founded the American Chemical Journal, which he edited for 35 years.
+In 1879, Remsen founded the American Chemical Journal, which he edited for 35 years.
+He was elected as a member to the American Philosophical Society in 1879.

-In 1879 Fahlberg, working with Remsen in a post-doctoral capacity, made an accidental discovery that changed Remsen's career.
+In 1879 Constantine Fahlberg, working with Remsen in a post-doctoral capacity, made an accidental discovery that changed Remsen's career.
 Eating rolls at dinner after a long day in the lab researching coal tar derivatives, Fahlberg noticed that the rolls tasted initially sweet but then bitter.
 Since his wife tasted nothing strange about the rolls, Fahlberg tasted his fingers and noticed that the bitter taste was probably from one of the chemicals in his lab.
 The next day at his lab he tasted the chemicals that he had been working with the previous day and discovered that it was the oxidation of o-toluenesulfonamide he had tasted the previous evening.
 He named the substance saccharin and he and his research partner Remsen published their finding in 1880.
-Later Remsen became angry after Fahlberg, in patenting saccharin, claimed that he alone had discovered saccharin.
+Later Remsen became angry after Fahlberg, in patenting saccharin (along with his uncle Adolph Moritz List), claimed that he alone had discovered saccharin.
 Remsen had no interest in the commercial success of saccharin, from which Fahlberg profited, but he was incensed at the perceived dishonesty of not crediting him as the head of the laboratory.
+Fahlberg would soon grow wealthy, while Remsen merely grew irritated, believing he deserved credit for substances produced in his laboratory.
+In a letter to Scottish chemist William Ramsay, Remsen commented, "Fahlberg is a scoundrel.
+It nauseates me to hear my name mentioned in the same breath with him."
+The controversy would enter court when Constantine Fahlberg, Adolph List, George Merck and Theodore Weicker went to court to sue A. Klipstein & Company of New York for patent violation.
+Klipstein used the claim that Remsen and Fahlberg were involved in the discovery and that Fahlberg had falsely claimed himself as the inventor.
+Remsen's testimony was also included in the case but the documents are lost.
+The suit was ultimately dropped.
+When the American Chemical Society gave him the Priestley medal in 1923 the citation would mention that Remsen served the science of chemistry and sought no commercial gains from his work.